SCLW/Circuitry-Based-Sound/readme.md

 ## CMOS Experimenter Board

 The motivation behind this project is to offer a set of PCBs to evaluate logic ICs for sound creation and composition in artistic and educational fields.
-With todays availability of PCB manufacturers and affordable prizes for PCBs.
+Particularly with regard to todays availability of PCB manufacturers and affordable prizes, initiated the idea of providing a CMOS experimenter board.
 PCB prototyping and production is now completely based on computer aided electronic design (EDA) while manufacturers offer professional quality at very low costs, even for small board quantities.
-The experimenter boards can serve as sound modules for interactive music in live performance or installative environments as well as for algorithmic compositions.
-By combining several boards with different logic functions, complex switching performance can be achieved, ranging from  modulated frequencies and interesting audio spectra to slow, rhythmic pulses or tone sequences.

-<img src="https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/CMOS_Synthesizer.jpg">

-Furthermore, the project includes laser-cutting files for a console on which the modules can be assembled. [...] intended for musical performance.
-The frame's surface has mounting holes for the experimenter boards.
-Jumper cables can be used as patch cords to connect control signals or to tap audio signals.

-<img src="https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/Experimenter_Modules.jpg">

 Each PCB is designed around individual standard CMOS chips and their particular functions under sonic considerations.
 The boards provide inlets and outlets, testing points, sockets, vias and pads for changing values of electronic parts and wiring alternative external circuitry.
 The modules can be easily extended and interconnected.
 This allows the user to manipulate circuit points with potentiometers, buttons, switches or sensors and to apply control voltages at appropriate input points.

+<img src="https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/CMOS_Synthesizer.jpg">

 It simplifies prototyping and makes customized configurations highly flexible.
-A wide range of unconventional circuits for sound with CMOS chips can be found on DIY websites and are a subject of discussion in various internet forums.
+The experimenter boards can serve as sound modules for interactive music in live performance or installative environments as well as for algorithmic compositions.
+By combining several boards with different logic functions, complex switching performance can be achieved, ranging from  modulated frequencies and interesting audio spectra to slow, rhythmic pulses or tone sequences.
+A wide range of circuit examples with CMOS chips can be found on DIY websites and are a subject of discussion in various internet forums.
 These circuits can be a good basis for experimenting with CMOS chips.
 In addition, it is recommendable to use data sheets for all active components used in electronic projects.

+<img src="https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/Experimenter_Modules.jpg">

+Furthermore, the project includes laser-cutting files for a console on which the modules can be assembled. [...] intended for musical performance.
+The frame's surface has mounting holes for the experimenter boards.
+Jumper cables can be used as patch cords to connect control signals or to tap audio signals.

 <img src="https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/acrylic_transparent.jpg">

 All involved files are made available online.
 This includes [ECAD](https://github.com/SCLW/Circuitry-Based-Sound/tree/master/PCB_Hardware/Schematics "Schematics"), [Gerber](https://github.com/SCLW/Circuitry-Based-Sound/tree/master/PCB_Hardware/Schematics "Gerber") and [vector files](https://github.com/SCLW/Circuitry-Based-Sound/tree/master/Case "Case") as well as [bill of materials](https://github.com/SCLW/Circuitry-Based-Sound#bill-of-material "BOM").

 ### Logic Control

+Some basic information about digital electronics may act as a short introduction.

 In digital electronics, binary numbers are represented by two defined voltage levels that are specified by the used technology and circuit.
 For example signal ground in a given circuit can represent "0" while the positive voltage rail can represent "1".
 The two states "0" and "1" are also often referred to as "(logical) high" and "(logical) low", "true" and "false" or "ON" and "OFF".

 A logic gate is a single input - output device, designed to carry out a specific boolean operation, mapped to two voltage levels.
 Over time, the two alternating voltage levels form a rectangular waveform and the speed of switching between the two levels is perceived as pitch.
-The ratio between the on-and-off states is 1:1, a 50% duty cycle.
+The ratio between the on-and-off states is by default 1:1, a 50% duty cycle.
 Further circuitry is needed to change this ratio, which alters the audio spectrum of the square wave.

 ### Power Supply

-Power supply for the boards should comply with the power ratings of the used ICs, which is between 3V - 18V DC.
+Power supply for the boards should comply with the power ratings of the used ICs, which is typically between 3V - 18V DC.
 LED series resistors need to be calculated accordingly.
 For the experimenter console, 9V power supply for guitar effects work well.

 ### PCB Sizes